LAKERS TOGETHER: Find out information about COVID-19

 Degree Requirements: All students entering art education must follow the program leading to LQ certification (K-12 comprehensive with no teachable minor).

-Entering students in art education or degree-holding students wishing teacher certification must complete 75 credits in art, including four introductory studios and a studio emphasis chosen from ceramics, metalsmithing, painting, printmaking, sculpture, or visual studies.
+Entering students in art education or degree-holding students wishing teacher certification must complete 75 credits in art, including four introductory studios and a studio emphasis chosen from ceramics, jewelry/metalsmithing, painting, printmaking, sculpture, or visual studies.

 General Education: In the GVSU general education requirements, the foundations section lists ART 101 - Introduction to Art as a choice.
 ART 101 is not required for the B.F.A., B.A., or B.S. in Art and Design.
 Some of the material in Art 101 will be duplicated in the required coursework.
 Art and Design majors are advised to take one of the other classes in the general education Arts category.